-You'll only need a few simple ingredients to make this recipe.
-The exact measurements are included in the recipe card below.
-Here's an overview of what you'll need:
+Here's a look at the ingredients required for this recipe.
+The exact measurements are listed in the recipe card below.

 - Ghee: Perfect for high-heat cooking and very flavorful!
-You can also use avocado oil, or even olive oil - especially if it's marked as suitable for high-heat cooking.
+You can also use avocado oil or even olive oil, especially if it's marked as suitable for high-heat cooking.

 Instructions